ognjenjevremovic/pretty-easy-dates/README.md

   time: 15:28:06,
   now: Date: 28.11.2016 - Time: 15:28:06
 ```
-*\* The values will represent the current date if no parameters are passed!*.
+* The values will represent the current date if no parameters are passed!*.

 ### 2. Simple usage (string or number parameter)
-If you'd like to get the object representing the certain date (and time) in the past or in the future you'll need to pass the parameter in a JavaScript Date object or timestamp representation of a date .
+If you'd like to get the same object output, but with the different values (representing the certain date and time in the past or in the future) you'll need to supply the function with the parameter in a JavaScript Date or timestamp format.
 ```javascript
 var pastDate = 1463408291376,  // 16th of May 2016 16:18h
     now = dates(pastDate);
 ```
-*\* Important:*
+*Important:*
-There's a limit of a maximum number of days in the past and future that you can traverse (this is mostly set due to *why not, reason*, as I assume no one is a timetraveler here, right?)
+There's a limit of a maximum number of days in the past and future that you can traverse (this is mostly set due to "**why not** *reason*", as I assume no one is a timetraveler here, right?).
 The boundries are set to 10 years in both directions; 10 years in back in time and 10 years to the *future*.

 ### 3. Array parameter supplied
-If you'd like to get multiple outcomes for past or future dates, aswell as the current date and time you can provide an array:
+If you'd like to get multiple outcomes for past or future dates, aswell as the current date and time you can provide an array of values:
 ```javascript
 var timeframes = ['last week', 'tomorrow'],
     times = dates(timeframes);